nttcom/ksot-website/content/en/docs/Installation/_index.md

 Continue? (yes|no) yes
 ```

+For Kuesta to perform git-push and create pull-request, you need to prepare a GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT) and provide it in the installation.
-PAT provided here is stored in Secret named `kuesta-system/kuesta-secrets` for kuesta-server to operator git clone, pull, push and create PullRequest.
+PAT provided here is stored in a Secret named `kuesta-system/kuesta-secrets` for kuesta-server to operator git clone, pull, push and create PullRequest.

-You might also use this PAT when you set up `GitRepository` if you use Git over HTTPS, to grant Flux source-controller to conduct git operations with your private repository.
+You can also use this PAT when you set up `GitRepository` to watch your private repository via Git over HTTPS, to grant Flux source-controller to conduct git operations with your private repository.

 ## Configuring GitOps with Flux source-controller